 - Not suitable for heavy adults.

-Fire Escape Ladders – How to decide?
+Buying a Fire Escape Ladder – How to decide?

 With all the points being made, it is essential to understand that both fire safety protocols have their own features and applications.
 We cannot apply a cookie-cutter technique to home and building safety because their nature and possible emergencies always vary.